srv-meta/buck-vim-plugin/README.md

 ## Known issues and TODO:

-1. Target name needs to have match 'repo//path/to:target'.
+1. Target name needs to look like 'repo//path/to:target'.
 If there is no repo in the target name, plugin will not know how to find it.
 This can be fixed by supporting default_repo_path option.

 2. Currently plugin implements very simple heuristic to find a path for the repo.
 It uses path of the current buffer and look for a directory name in it matching 'repo'.
 This works well when you work in a single repo, but will fail otherwise.
 To fix this, support for a custom lookup table in the parameters can be added.
 Or maybe even some smart repo discovery logic.